IT Admin Trashes Railroad Company's Network Before He Leaves - Slashdot

 Anyone who plans to sabotage anything like this on the way out the door deserves everything that comes to them if they get caught.

-Re:And programmer [Re:What an Idiotic Company] (Score:4, Insightful)
+Re:And programmer [Re:What an Idiotic Company] (Score:5, Insightful)

 Anyone who plans to sabotage anything like this on the way out the door deserves everything that comes to them